LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 In the following sections, we introduce the basic mechanics and features of both APIs with examples and exercises.
-We also present a sequence of matrix transpose examples using both APIs to compare and contrast them.
+We also present a sequence of execution policy examples and matrix transpose examples using both ``RAJA::kernel`` and ``RAJA::expt::launch`` to compare and contrast the two interfaces.

 ===========================================================================
 Nested Loops with ``RAJA::kernel``